 When you wear braces, proper dental hygiene is important to avoid damage to the teeth.
 You should thoroughly brush your teeth using a soft toothbrush or an electric toothbrush and toothpaste after each meal or snack.
 When brushing, brush all of the parts of the braces and each surface of every tooth.
 Your braces should always look clean and shiny, and the edges of the brackets should be visible.
 Your toothbrush must be replaced as soon as it begins to show signs of wear so that your teeth can be cleaned effectively.

-At times when using a toothbrush and toothpaste is not possible, Dr. Steiner advises rinsing your mouth thoroughly with water after eating.
+At times when using a toothbrush and toothpaste is not possible.
 Rinsing your mouth well can remove larger food particles trapped in the braces and between the teeth until such a time when your teeth can be brushed properly.

 It is also very important that you floss every night before going to bed.
 Using a floss threader with floss, or using a Waterpik Flosser is an important additional step to ensure that your entire mouth is clean.